salahahraf253/salahashraf253/README.md

 - 🔭 &nbsp; I’m currently learning Backend (Spring/NodeJs)
 - 🎓 &nbsp; I’m Fresh Computer Science graduete from Ain Shams unversity at Egypt
-- 💼 &nbsp; Backend developer and Moblie developer.
+- 💼 &nbsp; Backend developer
 - ✍️ &nbsp; I enjoy reading good books or having a nice evening out with friends.
 - ☕ &nbsp; I like work that benefits other people as well as myself and isn't too systematic and believe that if you have a dream, wake up to do it.
 - How to reach me: __salahashraf924@gmail.com__